Purdue-CS193/homework-0-ashritagol/index.md

 ## Welcome to GitHub Pages
+# Ashrita's First CS193 Homework
+- the instructors
+- the content we learn
+- the class atmosphere

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.